teekize/teekize/README.md

 - 🔭 I love making REST APIs.
 - 🌱 I’m currently learning webRTC and some browser APIS.
 - 👯 I’m looking to collaborate on anything that you have, I would not mind open source.
-- 💬 Ask me about React , flask, NodeJs, Python, WebRTC,Javascript and REST APIs.
+- 💬 Ask me about React , NodeJs, Python, WebRTC,Javascript and REST APIs.
 - 📫 How to reach me: @lemein_elvis on twitter and elvisteeka1@gmail.com.
 - ⚡ Fun fact: I make loud expressions with my face .... like right now.
 -  I enjoy watching tech videos and reading networking books.